AWHProjects/Change-Request-Auto-Approver/README.md

 - **Priority Levels**: Visual indicators for Low, Medium, High, and Critical priority requests
 - **Professional Styling**: Clean, modern Bootstrap-based design suitable for enterprise environments

-> **Note**: To add screenshots to this documentation, place PNG files in the `screenshots/` directory and reference them in the README.
-The application runs on `http://localhost:5000` after following the installation instructions below.

 ## 📋 Requirements

 - Python 3.8+